Dolyetyus/markdown/README.md

 URL: https://github.com/Python-Markdown/markdown

-Number of lines of code and the tool used to count it: Total number of lines of code: 17295. </br></br>
+Number of lines of code and the tool used to count it: number of lines of code (nloc): 17295. </br></br>
 Tested by using Lizard to count the nloc.</br>
 <img src="https://i.ibb.co/Pr4ZjNc/Whats-App-Image-2024-06-07-at-01-41-00-31a65e5a.jpg" width="600"></p>

-Programming language: Python 3
+Programming language: Python

 ## Coverage measurement